NOVEM: Recording session

 In April 1973, Mark Winstead came up with an idea for each member of the group to write a song about something they felt strongly about.
-His uncle owned a recording studio called Dark Horse in Franklin, Tennessee, and he offered the group a chance to record their songs free of charge after the spring semester was complete.
+His uncle owned a recording studio called Dark Horse in Franklin, Tennessee.
+He offered the group a chance to record their songs free of charge after the spring semester was complete.
 The group jumped at the chance, and on May 14, 1973, they packed their gear into Tom Lewdowski's van and headed for Dark Horse Studios.

 Band name

 The band became known as NOVEM when Dan Cook (the recording engineer) wrote 'NOVEM Songs' (NOVEM is Latin for nine) on the outside of the master music boxes.

 Deaths

 On May 19, 1973, after spending a week at Dark Horse Studios, NOVEM packed up and left the rural studio to head back to campus.
 Tragically they never made it.
 For some unknown reason, the van failed to stop at a stop sign and entered an intersection at a high speed where it was struck broadside by a large truck.
 The resulting impact sent the van careening into a wooded area where it flipped several times and burst into flames.
 Seven of the nine students died that night.
 Two survived the accident but died days later.
 Police suspected that the driver of the van fell asleep at the wheel.

 The group left with the master session tapes that night, but no evidence of them was found at the accident site.
 It appears that they stopped by Mark's parents' home in Brentwood, Tennessee shortly after they left Dark Horse.
-Their best guess is that Mark put the tapes on a shelf in his parent's basement thinking he'd be back later to finish mixing the music.
+Their best guess is that Mark put the tapes on a shelf in his parents' basement thinking he'd be back later to finish mixing the music.